scality/backbeat/docs/metrics.md

 ```
 "completions":{
     "description":"Number of completed replication operations (count) and number
-    of MB transferred (size) in the last 900 seconds",
+    of bytes transferred (size) in the last 900 seconds",
     "results":{
         "count":31,
         "size":"47.04"